gmoccapy/T4-MFA/README.md

-T4-MFA is a projekt to customize the Instrument from an Volkswagen T4 with a color MFA (Multi Function Diaplay)
+T4-MFA is a projekt to customize the Dash Board from an Volkswagen T4 Van with a color MFA (Multi Function Diaplay)

 <img src="Fotos/2_8_Display.jpg"/>
 <img src="Fotos/Dashboard.jpg"/>